Read the profiler snapshot

 In the Profiler tool window, the collected data is presented on several tabs: Flame Graph, Call Tree, and Method List.

-If you want to review a method in the editor, right-click it on any tab and select Jump to Source or press F4.
+If you want to review the sources in the editor, right-click it on any tab and select Jump to Source or press F4.
+This will take you to the place where this method is declared.

 The flame graph visualizes the application call tree with the rectangles that stand for frames of the call stack, ordered by width.
-Methods that consume more CPU time and memory resources are wider than the others.
+Methods that consume more resources are wider than the others.

 When you read the flame graph, focus on the widest blocks.
 These blocks are the methods that are presented in the profile most.
 You can start from the bottom and move up, following the code flow from parent to child methods, or use the opposite direction to explore the top blocks that show the functions running directly on the CPU.
 In this case, you can use theoption change the graph view.

-Hover the mouse pointer over a block to display a tooltip.
+Hover over a block to see a tooltip.

 The tooltips show the fully qualified method name, the percentage of the parent sample time, and the percentage of total sample time.